 - a bacterial or viral infection during pregnancy

 - exposure to certain medications or chemicals

-Other risk factors for miscarriage include obesity and uncontrolled diabetes.
-If you are overweight or have diabetes, talk with your doctor about ways to stay healthy while pregnant.
+Other risk factors for a threatened abortion include obesity and uncontrolled diabetes.
+If you’re overweight or have diabetes, speak with your doctor about ways to stay healthy during pregnancy.

-There is no definitive way to prevent a miscarriage, but certain behaviors can help support a healthy pregnancy, including:
+It’s difficult to prevent a miscarriage, but certain behaviors can help support a healthy pregnancy.
+These include:

 - minimizing consumption of caffeine